sswam/allemande/doc/README-allemande.md

 ## Quickstart

-Contact the developer for access, and check out [./intro_basic.md](the Quick Start Guide) to get started.
+Contact the developer for access, and check out [the Quick Start Guide](./intro_basic.md) to get started.

-We also have [./intro.md](a longer guide), which the AIs can use to help you learn.a longer guide, which the AIs can use to help you learn.
+We also have [a longer guide](./intro.md), which the AIs can use to help you learn.a longer guide, which the AIs can use to help you learn.

 ## Ally Chat